 Any mouth appliances that touch or rub against gums can cause itching.
 Sometimes, they are just irritating.
 Other times, they might cause scrapes or scratches of the gum that itch when they heal.

-To be certain that there is no underlying medical dental condition that needs to be addressed, coming to see us at Cigno Dental - your Milwaukee dentist - is important.
+To be certain that there is no underlying medical dental condition that needs to be addressed, coming to see us at Cigno Dental - your Greenfield dentist - is important.

 If plaque is an issue, then plaque scaling - removing tartar and plaque buildup below the gum line - can often provide relief.
 A more significant treatment is root planing, which gives the gums fresh tissue to adhere to and hopefully, reattach.